Free UK shipping for orders over £50

 Ladybird Dill

-Another way to repel Aphids is to employ natural predators.
-Create an environment that attracts predators to your garden by planting varieties they love.
-Clover, mint, dill, fennel and yarrow will lure ladybirds and Green Lacewings known to control aphids as a chemical free solution, or you can even purchase these insects online.
-You can also plant trap plants to lure aphids away from plants you are trying to protect; Zinnias, Dahlias, cosmos, asters, mustard and nasturtium are ideal.
+Another way to repel aphids is to employ natural predators.
+You can create an environment that attracts these predators to your garden by planting varieties they love.
+Clover, mint, dill, fennel, and yarrow will lure ladybirds and green lacewings, both known for controlling aphids as a chemical-free solution.
+You can even purchase these beneficial insects online.
+Additionally, you can plant "trap plants" to lure aphids away from the plants you’re trying to protect—zinnias, dahlias, cosmos, asters, mustard, and nasturtium are ideal for this.

-Also make sure to keep your garden clear of dead plant material which may be harbouring aphid eggs over winter.
-You could even provide houses or grow small trees and shrubs for bug-eating birds, like wrens or chickadees to live in who will repay you by ridding you of your insect population.
+Also, make sure to keep your garden clear of dead plant material that may harbor aphid eggs over the winter.
+You could even provide houses or grow small trees and shrubs for bug-eating birds like wrens or chickadees, who will repay you by ridding your garden of insects.

 Talk soon,